DV

 What is the difference between JEPI and JEPQ?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
 They are issued by JPMorgan and JPMorgan respectively.

 Can I hold both JEPI and JEPQ?